 Good protection against various cyber threats is a core antivirus functionality.
 It determines whether the malware that gets to your device will get detected and removed or not.
 According to the AV-TEST Institute, Bitdefender and Norton 360 both rank as the top product.

 Whichever service you pick, you'll have reliable means to prevent it from even landing on your device.
 That is because, with both Norton 360 and Bitdefender, you'll have comprehensive Internet security suites.
 Both providers use online threat databases that are kept up to date and react to dangerous threats in real-time.

 For example, Bitdefender Shield uses this data in conjunction with behavioral learning tools to identify the threats that haven't yet been added into the database.
-It's one of the most advanced methods for malware detection, and it's expected that most leading antiviruses in a short while will turn even more for AI to detect malware.
+It's one of the most advanced methods for malware detection, and it's expected that most leading antiviruses in a short while will turn even more to AI for detecting malware.